 If your trip to New Zealand won’t differ from your usual summer holidays, it’s perfectly acceptable to pack your regular summer essentials, bringing everything from swimsuits, t-shirts and flowy blouses to shorts and skirts, comfortable jeans and summer dresses, with an addition of one protective layer.
 However, if you want to experience the outdoors, and all the adventures New Zealand has to offer, then it might be best to forgo fashion, and opt for comfortable sneakers or hiking shoes, sports leggings and joggers, quick-dry tops, sports bras and fleece jackets, for ultimate comfort, warmth and weather protection.

 Apart from a hat and sunglasses to protect you from the sun, or a scarf and gloves to shield you from the cold, a trip to New Zealand might also require additional gear, such as trekking poles, Swiss Army knives, battery lamps and reusable water bottles, depending on the type of activities you have planned.
 A durable outdoor watch and a convenient camera bag carrying your favorite digital camera can always come in handy when traveling through New Zealand, while your phone, a pair of headphones and a simple tablet will be all the electronics you need to keep you company on the road, as the gorgeous landscapes and unforgettable adventures will undoubtedly be entertainment enough.

-From clothing items to gear and accessories, this extensive New Zealand packing guide will help you prepare accordingly and bring everything you need to enjoy your next Kiwi adventure to the fullest.
+From clothing items to gadgets and accessories, this extensive New Zealand packing guide will help you prepare accordingly and bring everything you need to enjoy your next Kiwi adventure to the fullest.